Making Models Unmergeable via Scaling-Sensitive Loss Landscape: Implementation Details

-\paragraph{Extension to Full Fine-Tuning} The same objective extends to full fine-tuning by defining a step-dependent update $\Delta W_t := W_t - W_0$.
+The same objective extends to full fine-tuning by defining a step-dependent update $\Delta W_t := W_t - W_0$.
 At each step $t$, we evaluate the nominal loss at $W_t$ and an off-nominal loss at the scaled model $W_0 + s \cdot \Delta W_t$, and then update $W_t$.
 This yields a unified, architecture-agnostic formulation that applies to both adapter-based and full-checkpoint releases.